LeSuisse/vault-gpg-plugin/docs/http-api.md

 ## Create Key

 This endpoint creates a new named GPG key.
+If a GPG key already exists with this name, this endpoint will not overwrite it;
+it must be deleted first.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |